The Most Common Trap in Early-Stage Marketing

 The cluttered approach: Monday, you change the headline.
 Tuesday, you swap the hero image.
 Wednesday, you add testimonials.
 Thursday, you change the CTA from "Start Free Trial" to "See It in Action."
 By Friday, signups are up to 3.5%.
 But which change drove it?

 Maybe the headline was the winner.
 Maybe the testimonials did all the work.
-Maybe the new image actually hurt conversions and the CTA alone saved it.
+Maybe the new image hurt conversions and the CTA alone saved it.
 You'll never know.

 The isolated approach: Monday, you change the headline.
 Nothing else.
 You run it for a week.
 Signup rate moves from 2% to 2.8%.
 That's the headline's contribution, isolated and clear.
 Keep it.
 Next week, test the CTA.
 Week after, testimonials.
 Each test tells you exactly what that single change did.